microconfig/microconfig/README.md

 Let’s see an example how it works:

 ‘Order-service’ has ‘service.port’ property in application.yaml, so you can declare a placeholder to this property from application config types only (*.yaml or *.properties).
-If you declare that placeholder in, for example, *.process file, Microconfig will not resolve it and throw an exception.
+If you declare that placeholder in, for example, a *.process file, Microconfig will not resolve it and throw an exception.

 **someComponent/application.yaml**
 ```yaml